notduncansmith/ship/README.md

 The project is designed to progress in phases.

-Phase 1 will produce a stable reference implementation with well-designed extension mechanisms.
+**Phase 1** will produce a stable reference implementation with well-designed extension mechanisms.
 It should be pleasant to use for small scripting tasks and reasonably efficient.

-Phase 2 will add examples and extensions to promote interoperability and usability.
+**Phase 2** will add examples and extensions to promote interoperability and usability.
 In other words, connect to tools & services that people care about, make the app sleeker and more forgiving, and design good onboarding/support experiences.

-Phase 3 will expand to other platforms with emphasis on performance and collaboration/publishing workflows.
+**Phase 3** will expand to other platforms with emphasis on performance and collaboration/publishing workflows.
 This includes developing specialized runtimes, and investing in extensions that support professional use.

 Today, we are in Phase 1.
-The codebase is unstable and the editor itself is a work in progress.
+The editor itself is a work in progress, though extension will be very straightforward.

 Phase 1 features remaining: